Taking cues from design pioneers

-The Museum School launched as a sixth grade program with 60 students in 2015, and is adding one class each year until 2021, when it will offer a full sixth through 12th-grade curriculum at two downtown campuses.
-The middle school is housed on the fourth floor of the Grand Rapids Public Museum, nestled on the banks of the city’s namesake Grand River.
-The high school will open its doors in August 2018 and will be housed in the former museum building about a mile east of the riverside facility.
-The high school building is adjacent to the public museum’s Community Archives and Research Center, which will serve as an extended classroom.
+The Museum School launched as a sixth grade program with 60 students in 2015 today serves scholars in grades six through 12.
+The middle school is housed on the fourth floor of the Grand Rapids Public Museum, nestled on the banks of the city’s namesake Grand River, while the high school is housed in the former museum building about a mile east of the riverside facility.
+The high school building is adjacent to the public museum's Community Archives and Research Center, which serves as an extended classroom.

 John Helmholdt, Executive Director of Communications & External Affairs at GRPS, describes the impact of design thinking on the way students learn at the Museum School.

 “It’s not just sit and get.
 It’s collaborative.
 Students work together on ideation and problem solving, with the museum, its exhibits and archives, the river, cultural institutions, city hall, and every community asset within a two-mile radius serving as their classroom.”

 The partnerships with KCAD and the GVSU College of Education continue today, with faculty deeply involved in developing Museum School curriculum.

 Christopher Hanks, Museum School principal and former faculty member in the GVSU College of Education, describes the impact of infusing design thinking into the curriculum this way: “We want to transform the students from consumers of education to producers of it.”

 This diagram maps out the interactive nature of learning by design thinking.